“What sets us apart from the crowd is our commitment to the highest personal and professional standards in service to our clients.”

 Mr. Wright has represented large and small businesses, houses of worship, educational institutions, and individuals in litigated matters, arbitrations, and in private affairs.
 One case he took over had been in litigation for several years and included 30 plaintiffs and 45 defendants.
 He quickly brought this case to conclusion on favorable terms, protecting his clients from significant exposure.
 “The issue at hand was a sensitive one,” says Mr. Wright, “but by methodically working through it we were able to turn several points argued by the opposition in our favor.”

 Mr. Wright joined the firm in 1999.
-He is admitted to practice in all state courts in Texas as well as the United States District Courts for the Northern, Southern and Western Districts of Texas.
-Mr. Wright makes time to participate in the Dallas Volunteer Attorney Program, serving on its conflicts panel.
+He is admitted to practice in all state courts in Texas as well as the United States District Courts for the Northern and Western Districts of Texas.
+Mr. Wright participated in the Dallas Volunteer Attorney Program, serving on its conflicts panel.
 DVAP provides pro bono civil legal services to individuals and families in need who could not otherwise afford legal services.

 Mr. Wright then returned to school and earned his Juris Doctor from Drake University in 1998.
 While at Drake, he was a research assistant to Professor James A. Albert.

 Texas A&M University, College Station, Texas – Bachelor of Arts (1990)